-Traditionally, the above steps are performed manually in the industry by dedicating an engineer to constantly monitor error logs and empirically decide how to pass failures to engineers.
+Traditionally, the above steps are performed manually in the industry.
+Typically, engineering teams employ primitive forms of debug, such as simple error (i.e., log) messages from end-to-end "golden-model" checkers, exception checkers and various assertions [11].
+Often a verification engineer is dedicated to the task of constantly monitoring error logs and empirically deciding how to pass failures to developer teams.
 In other cases, a script is used to parse these error logs and allocates failures following a rule-based strategy.
-Such ad-hoc manual approaches often fail to identify correlations between traces, since they rely on primitive debug paradigms.
+Such ad-hoc manual practices convey limited information and often fail to identify correlations between traces.

-Out of necessity to automate failure binning and failure bin distribution, recent works have formulated Failure Triage as a clustering problem [7,8].
-To perform failure binning through clustering, the authors in [8] first map failures as data points into a metric space (Euclidean), whereas in [7] failures are implicitly mapped into a non-metric space.
+Following the successful paradigm of data mining algorithms in the verification domain [15], engineers are now turning their attention to that field as a means to address the verification pain of failure triage.
+Along these lines, recent works have automated failure triage by formulating it as a clustering problem [9, 10].
+To perform failure binning through clustering, the authors in [9] first map failures as data points into a metric space (Euclidean), whereas in [10] failures are implicitly mapped into a non-metric space.
 A limitation of these frameworks is that clustering can only be performed by algorithms that operate exclusively in metric or non-metric spaces, respectively.
 Most importantly, though, these formulations focus in failure binning and do not offer efficient solutions for failure bin distribution.

 To overcome these drawbacks, in this paper, triage is viewed as an exemplar-based clustering problem.
-Through the proposed formulation, not only failure binning is automated, but failure bin distribution is also properly addressed.
+With the proposed formulation, not only is failure binning automated, but failure bin distribution is also properly addressed.
 This is because exemplar-based clustering not only partitions the failure set accordingly, but also algorithmically identifies these failures that are representative of other failures in each bin.
-These failures-exemplars are then naturally considered as ones of high-priority for detailed debug.
-Moreover, the algorithm that is applied, Affinity Propagation (AP), operates in both metric and non-metric spaces, and thus leverages the merits of both representations, unlike prior art.
+These failures-exemplars are then naturally considered as ones of high priority for detailed debug.
+Moreover, the algorithm that is applied, Affinity Propagation (AP) [5], operates in both metric and non-metric spaces, and thus leverages the merits of both representations, unlike prior art.

-Experiments on four industrial designs show that the proposed work achieves 87% average accuracy for failure binning and improves bin distribution accuracy by 21%, on the average, against existing methods.
+Experiments on four industrial designs show that the proposed work achieves 87 % average accuracy for failure binning and improves bin distribution accuracy by 21 %, on the average, against existing methods.

 The remainder of this paper is organized as follows.
-Section II discusses prior work in failure triage for design debugging.
-Section III describes the proposed formulation and presents the exemplar-based clustering process.
-Finally, Section IV discusses experiments and Section V concludes the paper.
+Section 2 discusses prior work in failure triage for design debugging.
+Section 3 describes the proposed formulation and presents the exemplar-based clustering process.
+Finally, Section 4 discusses experiments and Section 5 concludes the paper.